ciancwright/accessibility/README.md

 #### 3.2.3 Consistent Navigation
 Menu and link options are not consistent throughout the app.
 From the home screen, the options direct the user to a camera, a self-report and redirect to a link otuside of the app.
 From the 'About' option on the Navigation Bar, these links redirecting to a website outside of the app are presented differently (in the standard underline and colour change).

-Similarly, the "More info" option from the top of the home screen navigates to a website outside of the app, but the link is not consistent with links in the "About" screen.

 Scrolling on "Select Symptoms" with screen reader active is blocked while the "Cancel" button is in focus.
 This is the default focus for this screen, and scrolling cannot be performed unless another element is selected.

+#### 3.2.4 Consistent Identification
+The "More info" option from the top of the home screen, "Read latest advice" and "How the app works" buttons navigate to a website outside of the app, but are not consistently presented with links in the "About" screen.

 #### 3.3.1 Error Identification
 Able to select symptoms and still navigate to "I don't have any of these symptoms".